-- Study participants must complete seven visits over seven months, additional visits may be required.
+- Study participants must complete a minimum of eight or nine visits; additional visits may be required.

-- Selected study participants are be compensated for their time and participation.
+- Selected study participants will be compensated for their time and participation.

 University Hospitals Bristol and Weston NHS Foundation Trust

-COVID-19 is a coronavirus-induced disease caused by SARS-CoV-2.
-Common symptoms include fever, cough, dyspnea (shortness of breath), muscle and body ache, fatigue, loss or change of smell and taste, as well as diarrhoea, serious complications or deaths are possible.
-Roughly 2.2 million people worldwide have died from COVID-19 or associated illnesses since the onset of the pandemic, out of approximately 100.4 million confirmed cases.
+COVID-19 is a disease caused by the SARS-CoV-2 coronavirus.
+Common COVID-19 symptoms include fever, cough, dyspnoea (shortness of breath), muscle and body ache, fatigue, loss or change of smell and taste, as well as diarrhea.
+Serious complications or death are possible.
+More than 4 million people worldwide have died from COVID-19 or associated illnesses since the onset of the pandemic, out of approximately 190 million confirmed cases.

 Clinical studies are how drugs, treatments, and vaccines are studied to ensure that they are safe and effective before they become available to the public.
 Participants volunteer to receive an investigational product (or, in this case, a vaccine candidate), meaning a product currently being researched.
 Then, they are checked by medical staff to see how they react to that substance.
 Researchers look at those results and determine whether the product works and if it is safe.

-Vast teams work together.
+Large teams work together.
 Volunteers participate, giving their time and their bodies.
-Researchers work with test subjects to make sure the prevention or treatment is safe as well as effective.
-Investigators analyse results, run lab tests, and follow up with participants months, sometimes years, after they stop receiving doses of the investigative product.
+Researchers work with test subjects to make sure the prevention or treatment is safe and effective.
+Investigators analyse results, run lab tests, and follow up with participants for months, sometimes years, after they stop receiving doses of the investigative product.
 Regulators review those findings before ultimately granting the drug or vaccine approval.

-The drug being tested in this study is an investigational vaccine because it is a vaccine that is being investigated or studied before possible approval for public use by health authorities.
+The vaccine candidate being tested in this study, VLA2001, is called an investigational vaccine because it is currently being investigated or studied before possible approval for public use by health authorities.

 No. It is impossible to get COVID-19 from a COVID-19 vaccine.

-While the vaccine does hold some of the same germs that cause COVID-19, they are weakened and made inactive so that they cannot make you sick.
-Instead, your body produces antibodies to those harmless germ cells.
-This way, if you are exposed to COVID-19, those antibodies will attack the germs, and you may not get sick.
+While the vaccine candidate does hold some of the same germs that cause COVID-19, they are weakened and made inactive so that they cannot make you sick.
+Instead, your body produces antibodies against the inactivated virus.
+This way, if you are exposed to the virus that causes COVID-19, those antibodies are able to attack the virus, and you may not get sick.

-Your information will be provided to the participating NHS facilities, and they will reach out to you directly to discuss the study and aspects of participation.
-Again, you can stop at any time.
-There is no penalty, and you do not have to give any reason.
+Your (child’s) information will be provided to the participating NHS site, and they will get in touch directly to discuss the study and aspects of participation.
+Again, participation can be stopped at any time.
+There is no penalty, and no reason has to be given.